jleto6/study-tool/README.md

 # 📚 Study Tool

-An ongoing project for generating and refining academic notes from raw learning material.
+An ongoing project that generates and refines academic notes from raw learning material.
 Built to process content like lecture transcripts, textbook excerpts, and other class resources into structured, high-quality notes that are easier to study and review.

 ## Current Features